Sed66666/SeamlessDB-Cloud/README.md

 ```

 ## How to run experiments
 We use scripts to run experiments.
-Before run experiments, you have to make sure that the storage pool, state pool and rw server have been launched.
+Before running experiments, you have to make sure that the storage pool, state pool, and rw server have been launched.

 ```bash
 ./bin/storage_pool